 Stylish offices, green recreational spaces, an international hotel, modern gym and a variety of world-class restaurants make this precinct the ultimate in luxury and convenience.
 Pedestrian comfort is part and parcel of the development, with walkability developed into all aspects of the precinct.
 Internet connectivity is naturally a given, with high speed fibre available throughout the area.

-The building concept was to create a permeable glass envelope that rests on a naturally ventilated basement.
-This allows for seamless views of the high-energy highway and the southern adjoining Impala Precinct.
+The building concept was to create a permeable glass envelope that would sit lightly on a naturally ventilated basement.
+This design decision allowed for seamless views between the high-energy of the highway and the southern pedestrian of the adjoining Impala Precinct.

-Large areas of double glazing with regular openings allows for natural ventilation of internal spaces enabling the building to have vast amounts of natural light and easy sub-divisibility.
+Large areas of double glazing with opening sections every 3,6m to allow natural ventilation to internal spaces.
+This will also allow the building to have vast amounts of natural light and sub-divisibility.

-Building C is designed to be energy efficient and utilises sustainable building and services technology achieving at least a 4-Star Green rating.
+Building C is designed to be energy efficient and utilise all sustainable building and services technology that are feasible, it will at the least achieve a 4star Green star rating.

-It takes all façade orientation into account, utilises passive shading, double glazed performance glass and through its form and orientation creates a comfortable working environment.
+It takes all façade orientation into account.
+It will utilise passive shading, double glazed performance glass and through its form and orientation response create comfortable working environments within.

 Artist Impressions – Subject to change